reshufflehq/simple-rest-api/README.md

             Backend code needs to reside in the `backend` directory.
 [Read more here](https://dev.reshuffle.com)
 3.  `npx reshuffle deploy` to deploy your app to the cloud.

+## Impoprtant files

+1. The API code can be found at `./backend/_handler.js`
+2. The API description can found in `./backend/swagger.json`
+3. The source code for the frontend react components can be found in `/src`

 ## Available Scripts

-In the directory of your Reshuffle project, you can run:
+Inside your Reshuffle project directory, you may run:

 ### `npm start`